hendriknielaender/double-trouble/data/blog/product_engineers.md

 It is this setting which got us thinking on the topic we call as "product engineering".
-In this massive post, we will not only analyse the problem, but also give hints for the solution and from our own real life experimentaton.
+In this massive post, we will not only analyse the problem, but also give hints for the solution and from our own real life experimentation.

 ## A Common Pitfall: Upgrading useless things